Abdalrazaq94/dance-booking-app/README.md

 | **NeDB**   | Lightweight document-based DB (like MongoDB but stored locally as `.db` files) |

 ---
+# 💻 How to Run Locally

+### ✅ Prerequisites
+Make sure you have installed:
+- Node.js (v18.x)
+- npm
+- Git

 ## 📁 Project Structure